juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="own-additions"></a>
 ## Own additions
-1. To execute the global [Storybook](https://storybook.js.org/) catalogue we use `nx run non-prod-storybook:storybook`.
+1. To execute the global [Storybook](https://storybook.js.org/) catalogue `nx run non-prod-storybook:storybook` is used.
 See also other relevant executable commands in the config of the lib `non-prod-storybook`.

 **NOTE!**